-We are aware of a number of scams and attempted frauds through phone calls and websites claiming to be from abrdn offering an investment opportunity or who have offered to buy their investment shares.
-If you have any concerns, contact our investor services centre using the details on our Contact Us page.
+We are aware of a number of scams and attempted frauds through phone calls and websites claiming to be from abrdn offering an investment/employment opportunity or offering to buy existing investment shares (e.g. High Yield/Fixed Rate Bonds).
+In addition, price comparison websites, social media advertising and search optimisation are being used to attract victims.
+If you have any concerns, contact us using the details on our Contact Us page.

 What to look out for

-Some potential investors may be contacted by people who claim to be from abrdn; fraudsters will often provide details to give the impression that they are calling on behalf of abrdn in order to try and make you invest with them.
+Suspicious callers:Members of the public may be contacted by people who claim to be from abrdn and even using legitimate abrdn employee names; fraudsters will often provide details to give the impression that they are calling on behalf of abrdn in order to try and make you invest with them.
 They may try and attempt to sell you products, bonds or investments with the promise of financial gain or offer you advice over the telephone or email you links to bogus websites; they may even also have official sounding names and job titles.

-However, these callers do not work for abrdn, abrdn would never make these types of offers and does not ‘cold-call’ investors in this way.
+However, these callers do not work for abrdn; abrdn would never make these types of offers and does not ‘cold-call’ investors in this way.
 Any third party making such offers has no links with abrdn.
 These are attempts at fraud, they will either not exist or in fact be worthless; customers are advised not to respond to opportunities through cold callers, if something seems too good to be true it often is.
-You can check here for a complete list of authorised funds.
+You can refer to your local abrdn website for a list of authorised funds in your country.